openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## Key persons

-Section provides informations about groups of developers who can help in case of questions and also review and merge PRs.
+The section provides information about groups of developers who can help in case of questions, and also review and merge PRs.

 ## Components